Nick of Time (The Twilight Zone): Plot

 When newlyweds Don and Pat Carter's automobile breaks down in Ridgeview, Ohio, en route to New York City, they have lunch at the Busy Bee Cafe while they wait for repairs to be made.
 The table they sit in has a fortune teller machine on the table that answers yes or no questions for a penny each.
 Don asks if he is going to get a promotion at work.
 The card says, "It has been decided in your favor."
 Don calls the office and learns he has been promoted to office manager.
 Don then asks if their car will be fixed in the promised time, and receives the answer, "You may never know."
 Questioning the seer on this point produces eerily relevant answers, leading to the prediction that it is unsafe to leave the diner until 3 p.m.

 Don stalls for time, but Pat argues that the seer cannot predict the future and convinces him to leave a few minutes before 3, and the couple is almost struck by a car while crossing the street.
 They return to the café but find another couple at their table.
 Don has them wait at the counter until the couple has left.
 Pat remains skeptical, contending that the seer answers in generalities; she feels that Don is creating the links to his questions himself.
 They go back to the table, where Don asks different questions, including one about their car.
 The seer answers, "It has already been taken care of," and the mechanic steps into the diner to say the car is fixed.
 Don challenges Pat to try it for herself.
 Although she asks the seer trick questions, the answers are still accurate.

-Don wants the seer to tell him where they're going to live, but Pat finally tells Don that whether or not the seer can really tell the future doesn't matter, since he is capable of making his own future.
+Don wants the seer to tell him where they're going to live, but Pat finally tells Don that whether the seer can really tell the future doesn't matter, since he is capable of making his own future.
 Recognizing the truth in what she says, Don apologizes and then announces to the seer that they are leaving to do what they please.
-After their exit, a distraught older couple enters the diner, sitting at the seer's table, and the man asks questions about their fate, increasingly deflated by the answers.
+After their exit, a distraught older couple enters the diner, sitting at the seer's table.
+The man asks questions about them leaving Ridgeview and grows increasingly deflated by the answers.
+It’s clear that he and his wife have been stuck in the town for a long time because the machine has not yet told them they can depart.